astronomer/astronomer/docs/ee-configuration.md

 menu: ["Installation"]
 position: [2]
 ---
-This guide describes different ways of configuring your EE installation (AWS).
+This guide describes different ways of configuring your EE installation.

+## Cluster Sizing

+### Does the size of my cluster matter?

+We recommend starting off with a cluster with around 48GBs of memory and 12CPUs.

+Note that we recommend using a few larger nodes than many smaller nodes for most workloads.

+### What limits and quotas do you default to on our instance?

+You can confgure the default settings on your installation [here](https://github.com/astronomer/helm.astronomer.io/tree/master/charts).

 ## Auth